Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 Bike Computers – Hope or Hopeless?

-While Apple, Google, and potentially Asian players in domestic markets may dominate the global watch market, Garmin stands strong in the bike computer domain.
-Many challengers exist to Garmin’s Edge Series but only Wahoo & SRAM-Hammerhead seem to be coherent challengers with decent marketing and tech combos.
-Whilst they lack in the feature count stakes, they are catching up, but catch-up is difficult.
+While Apple, Google, and potentially Asian players in domestic markets may dominate the global watch market, Garmin stands firm in the domain of bike computers.
+Many challengers exist to Garmin’s Edge Series, but only Wahoo & SRAM-Hammerhead seem to be coherent challengers with decent marketing and tech combos.
+Whilst they lack in the feature count stakes, they are catching up, but catching up is difficult.
 Will Bolt 3/Roam 3 withstand an onslaught from Edge 550/850/1050?
-It’s an interesting market position to debate as Garmin Edge will NOT pull further ahead in terms of features or market share as their tech is already well-advanced and their market position is too dominant.
-Catching up in each of those respects is easier than in it for Garmin to pull further ahead.
+It’s an exciting market position to debate as Garmin Edge will NOT pull further ahead regarding features or market share.
+Their tech is already well-advanced, and their market position is too dominant.
+Catching up in each respect is more straightforward than for Garmin to pull further ahead.

 Smaller companies face a challenging task in surpassing Garmin in cycling.
 The likelihood of a new product outperforming Garmin is higher if it’s Android-based, owing to the potential advantages of easier app integration and a shorter development cycle, as seen with the Karoo.
 Stages, with its L200/M200, seemed interested in this competition, but the company’s bankruptcy has dealt a fatal blow to the DASH model.